 Funded by Cal Fire and Cal ReLeaf, PUENTES has created a series of local partnerships to advance three projects during the 2017-2020 period.
-The first, working together with our neighboring Washington School and Community Center, and the Port of Stockton, is a pilot project to transform the tree canopy of our surrounding Boggs Tract neighborhood.
+The first involves working together with our neighboring Washington School, Community Center, and the Port of Stockton.
+This pilot program primarily focuses on transforming the tree canopy of our surrounding Boggs Tract neighborhood.
 The work started with the Arboranza festival in April 2017.
-With Cal ReLeaf financial support and assistance from PG & E at the Arboranza, we started the planting of over two hundred trees at the Farm, the school and the Port.
+With Cal ReLeaf’s financial support and assistance from PG&E at the Arboranza, we started the planting of over two hundred trees at the Farm, the school, and the Port.
 This is being followed with workshops for the community, volunteer participation in tree planting, and the sponsorship of outdoor ecology training for Washington School children.